 Apple seeds contain hydrogen cyanide.
 Yes, cyanide is toxic.
-But it’s the dose that makes the poison.
+But it’s not as simple as that.

 Every plant-based food contains toxins at some level.
 Below the harmful threshold, these are just things to keep your dog’s liver busy.
 No effect, no harm.
 Our livers don’t get enough credit for the work they do.